Black4Blade/blade_damagelog/README.md

 ===============

-A Damagelog made for the Blade server on GitHub for just to make it easier to share with the Dev The bade code from: https://github.com/Tommy228/Damagelog
+A Damagelog made for the Blade server on GitHub for just to make it easier to share with the Dev

+The bace code from: https://github.com/Tommy228/Damagelog